 C.O.D.E.—COALITION FOR DIVERSITY IN EDUCATION.
 This initiative seeks to transform my college, North Central College, into an institution more committed to making race and diversity more central to its life, its mission, and how its students can become social change agents.
 The group I formed was initially named CORE, the Coalition on Race Education, an echo of the famous Civil Rights organization the Congress of Racial Equality.
 The CORE link above or the Civil Rights CORE button at left will take you to the lead post about this group and the effects and implications of the words “race” vs. “diversity” which caused us to change the name to “CODE.”

 In late 1997, I was asked to lead a committee to write a Diversity Plan for one of Illinois’ largest, most prestigious school districts, Naperville Community Unit School District 203.
 The Plan outlined ways to implement Board of Education Policy 2.142 on Diversity, adopted on May 20, 1996.
+Of my leadership, one community member wrote: “No one else that I know of could have presented the information with such authority, compassion, and vigor.”
 Read more below.

 —Links go live when material becomes available—